suncoast-devs/handbook/lessons/js-ui-as-state/index.md

 ```

-Our user interface is really nothing more than a user friendly way to show and
+Our user interface is nothing more than a user-friendly way to show and update
-update the state of our data.
+the state of our data.

 Let's look at a more complex example.